Welcome to Creative Math for Children!

 – A comprehensive discussion and layout of the Waldorf Arithmetic Curriculum – Foundation Phase (Grade 1-3)

-– A three-year teaching plan to incorporate all aspects.
+– A three-year teaching plan incorporating all aspects.

 – Lesson plans and content